-ASPI is contributing (or has contributed recently) to several applications of particle filtering in positioning, navigation and tracking, such as geolocalisation and tracking in a wireless network, terrain-aided navigation, and data fusion for indoor localisation, see 6.3.
+ASPI is contributing (or has contributed recently) to several applications of particle filtering in positioning, navigation and tracking, such as geolocalisation and tracking in a wireless network, terrain-aided navigation, and data fusion for indoor localisation.

 4.2.
 Rare event simulation